isabo/FireTaskQueue/README.md

 early stages of developing apps that need a queue, but which could do without the complication of introducing a separate queue service such as RabbitMQ at an early stage.

+## Features
+- You can schedule tasks to be performed ASAP or at a specific time in the future.
+- Tasks that fail are automatically retried at exponentially increasing intervals.
+- You can define multiple queues, each with its own configuration and tasks.

-## Principles
+## FYI
 - A task is an object that holds information that is meaningful to your app.
 The object's properties and values must be compatible with what Firebase supports, i.e., values must be primitives.
 - Tasks can be submitted for immediate execution or for execution at a specific time (i.e. delayed execution).
 - Tasks are not guaranteed to be processed in the order they were submitted, but that is the general intention.
-- If a task fails, it will be retried at exponentially increasing intervals up to 1 hour.
+- If a task fails, it will be retried at exponentially increasing intervals up to a default of 1 hour.
-- Tasks cannot have multiple user-defined statuses.
-They are either in the queue, i.e. not yet processed, or are not in the queue, i.e. processed successfully then deleted.
 - It is possible, though unlikely, that a task will be executed more than once.
 Make your handlers idempotent.
 - You can define multiple named queues.
 They each need their own FireTaskQueue instance to process